erez-rabih/trackit/README.md

 Usage
 =====

-Tracker provides an interface on your model instance as follows:
+TrackIt provides an interface on your model instance as follows:

 ```ruby
 model = Model.new